BoltzExchange/boltz-client/docs/configuration.md

 # The daemon can also operate without a lightning node
 # standalone = true

+# Custom referral ID to use when creating swaps
+referralId = "my-referral"

 [BOLTZ]
 # By default the daemon automatically connects to the official Boltz Backend for the network your node is on
 # This value is used to overwrite that